johnwbyrd/superpawn/README.md

 Source code is provided under the [Creative Commons 3.0 Attribution Unported](http://creativecommons.org/licenses/by/3.0/deed.en_US) license.
 Please don't pass off this chess engine as your own work.

+Feel free to contact or ridicule the author at <mailto:johnwbyrdatgmaildotcom>.